GJZwiers/One-Zero-Code/index.md

 ## Welcome to One Zero Code
 This site is for people looking to learn computer programming.
-It teaches the core concepts found in almost all of the languages most used today and shows their similarities as well as their differences.
-Although this sets the bar a bit higher if you are completely new to coding, it can enable you to become a skilled programmer fast.
-Four languages are used to show code examples: Python, JavaScript, C#.
-They cover the language spectrum pretty well in terms of style and syntax.
+It offers a beginner course as well as a more advanced course to get you up to speed in software engineering.

 ## Programming
+This course if for people who are completely new to coding.
+It explains the very basics.
 ##### Learn how to write programs with Python
 0. [Getting Started](bunny_slope/getting-started.md)
 1. [The Simplest Program](bunny_slope/simplest.md)